 Dividend Reinvestment Plan (“DRIP”)

 Our ordinary shareholders may wish to know about this plan, which allows you to use your dividends to buy further shares in Croda.
-The DRIP is provided by Capita Asset Services, a trading name of Capita IRG Trustees Ltd that is authorised and regulated by the Financial Conduct Authority.
+The DRIP is provided by Link Asset Services, a trading name of Link Market Services Trustees Ltd that is authorised and regulated by the Financial Conduct Authority.

 It is important to remember that the value of shares and income from them can fall as well as rise, and you may not recover the amount of money you invest.
 Past performance should not be seen as indicative of future performance.
 This arrangement should be considered as part of a diversified portfolio.

-You can sign up to this service on the Share Portal (by clicking on "your dividend options" and following the on screen instructions) or by contacting the Customer Support Centre.
-For further information please contact Capita: By phone - UK - 0871 664 0385 (calls to this number cost 10p per minute plus network extras).
-If calling from overseas please use +44 20 8639 3405 Lines are open 9.00am to 5.30pm, Monday to Friday, excluding public holidays.
-By email - email@example.com
+You can sign up to this service on Signal Shares (www.signalshares.com) (by clicking on "your dividend options" and following the on screen instructions) or by contacting the Customer Support Centre.
+For further information please contact Link Asset Services: By phone - 0371 664 0385 (calls are charged at the standard geographic rate and will vary by provider.
+Calls outside the United Kingdom will be charged at the applicable international rate.
+Lines are open between 9.00am and 5.30pm, Monday to Friday excluding public holidays in England and Wales.
+By email - firstname.lastname@example.org

 Relating to beneficial owners of shares with ‘information rights’

-Please note that beneficial owners of shares who have been nominated by the registered holder of those shares to receive information rights under section 146 of the Companies Act 2006 are required to direct all communications to the registered holder of their shares rather than to the Company’s registrar, Capita Registrars, or to the Company directly.
+Please note that beneficial owners of shares who have been nominated by the registered holder of those shares to receive information rights under section 146 of the Companies Act 2006 are required to direct all communications to the registered holder of their shares rather than to the Company’s registrar, Link Asset Services, or to the Company directly.

 Share dealing services are available for shareholders to either sell or buy Croda ordinary shares.
 For further information on these services please contact: